Frequently Asked Questions about the Palomar Health Administrative Fellowship Program

 At which of the Palomar Health affiliated locations is the Fellow based?

-The Fellow is based at the Grand Corporate office with Mr. Covert, but will have sufficient time and opportunities to assist with or work on projects at any of the Palomar Health affiliated facilities.
+The Fellow is based at the Grand Corporate office with Mr. Hemker, but will have sufficient time and opportunities to assist with or work on projects at any of the Palomar Health affiliated facilities.

 Is there any requirement for the Fellow to accept a position upon completion of the Fellowship year?